Permanent Makeup Tattoo Removal,

 This is because home DIY methods do not either break down the pigment inside your body like a laser would, nor do they physically draw it out of your body like a professional saline solution would.

 Scrubbing your brows is a definite no because not only will you not pull or draw out any pigment from the skin, but you will end up badly damaging the skin causing it to break open and bleed, leaving room for infections, and worse of all; scarring!
+Once pigment is in the skin, you cant just 'pull' it out again by washing the area.

 The professional Li-FT saline solution I use, scientifically pulls the pigment out of the skin by osmosis.
 You cannot achieve anywhere near this effect by using 'at home' methods as it's just not possible.
 All you end up doing is scrubbing an area that has already been traumatised by the original treatment, and making things worse.